arras-energy/gridlabd-old/docs/README.md

 # HiPAS GridLAB-D
+[image:cec-logo.png] Brought to you by the California Energy Commission EPIC Program.

 This documentation is for the high-performance commercial release of GridLAB-D developed by Stanford University at SLAC National Accelerator Laboratory under funding from the California Energy Commission.